 Types of Ad Hominem:

-- Direct — an attack directly on the person making the argument themself.
+- Direct-An attack directly on the person making the argument themselves.

 Closely related to Ad Hominem: